EranMani/Unity-Level-Management/Assets/ReadMe.txt

 * UI
 	- Prevent UI from being interactable or be able to pass raycasts by creating a CANVAS GROUP component, attach it to the selected UI and remove checkbox under INTERACTABLE & BLOCK RAYCASTS.
 To make an UI clickable, use the CANVAS GROUP with the checkboxes selected

+* Transition
+	- Set-up a fader which will apply to UI elements
+	- Maskable Graphics: A base clas for both UI images and texts elements
+	- Each graphic has a canvas renderer attached which renders a graphical UI object contained within a canvas
+	- CrossFadeAlpha: tweens the alpha of the CanvasRenderer color associated with this Graphic

 * Arrangment
 	 - Vertical layout group component